rucka/gianluca.carucci.org/README.md

 Follow next steps to build and run project:

 1. install [node.js](http://nodejs.org/)
+2. clone this repository
-2. run `npm install --save-dev` to install the project dependencies
+3. run `npm install --save-dev` to install the project dependencies
-3. run `grunt` to build assests
+4. run `grunt` to build assests
-4. publish 'publish' folder to an http server and enjoy
+5. put '[your cloned repo folder]/publish' folder under an http server and visit index.html page

 If you need an embedded http-server you can run `npm install -g http-server`.
-After installation run `http-server [your clone repo folder]/publish` and visit http://localhost:8080/index.html
+After installation run `http-server [your cloned repo folder]/publish` and visit in your browser http://localhost:8080/index.html

 ##Licence